elmejdki/BookClone/README.md

 ## IMPORTANT

-**I used S3 AWS service in order to store images.
+**I used the S3 AWS service in order to store images.
 Therefore, I used SECRET KEYS stored in environment variables on my development and production servers.**

-- So if you have AWS credentials create a file an application.yml file inside config/ and put this your credentials in it like showing bellow:
+- So if you have AWS credentials create a new file named `application.yml` inside `config/` directory and then past your credentials in it like showing bellow:

 ```ruby
   development: